restatedev/e2e/docs/dev/long_running_verification.md

 kube-manifests/scripts/clone.sh -n restate-chaos
 ```
 This will create an EBS snapshot of the current state of the Restate storage volume.
 The snapshot will persist until
-the VolumeSnapshot object that this script creates is deleted.
+the VolumeSnapshot object that this script creates is deleted by `kubectl -n restate-chaos delete volumesnapshot $SNAPSHOT_NAME`

+You can list existing snapshots with `kubectl -n restate-chaos get volumesnapshot`.
 To attach a busybox pod to a snapshot, use the following command:
 ```bash
 kube-manifests/scripts/attach-snapshot.sh -n restate-chaos -s $SNAPSHOT_NAME
 ```